-Dr. Patrick is an infectious diseases specialist and epidemiologist with a career interest in responding to emerging infectious diseases.
+Dr. David Patrick is an infectious diseases specialist and epidemiologist with a career interest in responding to emerging infectious diseases.
 He has published on a range of topics including HIV epidemiology, impacts of immunization on population health and vector-borne and zoonotic disease.

 His current focus is on the broad effort to contain the threat of antimicrobial resistance in Canada and around the world.
 He is particularly interested in understanding the drivers of antibiotic utilization in the community and intervening to reduce unnecessary use.
 His projects include Do Bugs Need Drugs? and Antibioticwise.